 \subsection{{\sc{Dingo-IS}}}

-We conduct our analysis using NPE implemented in {\sc Dingo}, where a conditional probabilistic neural network $q_\phi(\theta | d)$ with tunable parameters $\phi$ approximates the true posterior $p(\theta | d)$. {\sc Dingo} is trained on simulated datasets $(\theta,d)$, where the parameters $\theta$ are sampled from the priors and the corresponding data $d$ consist of a GW signal embedded in stationary Gaussian noise, $d=h(\theta)+n$.

-The prior distribution is the same as that adopted in \cite{Santoliquido:2025lot} and listed in Appendix~\ref{app:prior}, along with the choices of waveform parameters and approximants.
+We conducted our analysis using NPE implemented in {\sc Dingo}, where a conditional probabilistic neural network ($q_\phi(\theta | d)$) with tunable parameters ($\phi$) approximates the true posterior ($p(\theta | d)$). {\sc Dingo} is trained on simulated datasets $(\theta,d)$, where the parameters ($\theta$) are sampled from the priors and the corresponding data ($d$) consist of a GW signal embedded in stationary Gaussian noise, $d=h(\theta)+n$.
+The prior distribution is the same as that adopted in \cite{Santoliquido:2025lot} and is listed in Appendix~\ref{app:prior}, along with the choices of waveform parameters and approximants.

-Compared to the network architecture in \cite{Santoliquido:2025lot}, where all {\sc Dingo} hyperparameters were kept at their default values, we enlarge the embedding network that compresses the input strain data into a set of features.
-Specifically, the output dimensionality is increased from 128 to 256 features, and several additional hidden layers are added, resulting in a total of $4 \times 10^8$ learnable parameters.

-Appendix~\ref{app:learning} shows the learning curves for each considered detector configuration, along with the corresponding probability–probability plots.
+Compared to the network architecture in \cite{Santoliquido:2025lot}, where all {\sc Dingo} hyperparameters were kept at their default values, we enlarged the embedding network that compresses the input strain data into a set of features.
+Specifically, the output dimensionality was increased from 128 to 256 features, and several additional hidden layers were added, resulting in a total of $4 \times 10^8$ learnable parameters.
+Appendix~\ref{app:learning} shows the learning curves for each considered detector configuration, along with the corresponding probability--probability plots.